Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

                         name of connection to benchmark -ca CONNECTION_ALIAS, --connection-alias CONNECTION_ALIAS
-                        alias of connection to benchmark -l LATEX_TEMPLATE, --latex-template LATEX_TEMPLATE
-                        name of latex template for reporting -f CONFIG_FOLDER, --config-folder CONFIG_FOLDER
+                        alias of connection to benchmark -f CONFIG_FOLDER, --config-folder CONFIG_FOLDER
                         folder containing query and connection config files.
 If set, the names connections.config and queries.config are assumed automatically.
   -r RESULT_FOLDER, --result-folder RESULT_FOLDER
-                        folder for storing benchmark result files, default is given by timestamp -g {no,yes}, --generate-output {no,yes}
+                        folder for storing benchmark result files, default is given by timestamp -e {no,yes}, --generate-evaluation {no,yes}
-                        generate new report files
-  -e {no,yes}, --generate-evaluation {no,yes}
                         generate new evaluation file -w {query,connection}, --working {query,connection}
-                        working per query or connection -a, --anonymize       anonymize all dbms
+                        working per query or connection -p NUMPROCESSES, --numProcesses NUMPROCESSES
-  -u [UNANONYMIZE [UNANONYMIZE ...]], --unanonymize [UNANONYMIZE [UNANONYMIZE ...]]
-                        unanonymize some dbms, only sensible in combination with anonymize -p NUMPROCESSES, --numProcesses NUMPROCESSES
                         Number of parallel client processes.
 Global setting, can be overwritten by connection.
 If None given, half of all available processes is taken
   -s SEED, --seed SEED  random seed